philipjlin/SportsLeague/readme.md

 ## Class Overview
 Domain Objects

-    - Conference - represents a conference in a league containing a number of teams. <br>
+    - Conference - represents a conference in a league containing a number of teams.

-    - Game - represents a single game played between two teams, with fields to keep track of home and away teams, points scored by each team, and the winner. <br>
+    - Game - represents a single game played between two teams, with fields to keep track of home and away teams, points scored by each team, and the winner.

-    - GameStats - represents a stat sheet containing stats for individual players for a specific game they played in. <br>
+    - GameStats - represents a stat sheet containing stats for individual players for a specific game they played in.

-    - League - represents the entire league of teams. <br>
+    - League - represents the entire league of teams.

     - Person - represents an individual player on a team in the league.
-Has a list of GameStats objects that can be displayed in a game log, or as season total or season averages. <br>
+Has a list of GameStats objects that can be displayed in a game log, or as season total or season averages.

-    - Season - represents a single season played in the league, with a start date and end date. <br>
+    - Season - represents a single season played in the league, with a start date and end date.

-    - Team - represents a single team taking part in a season, with fields to keep track of the team roster, the team schedule against other teams, as well as the team's record in home and away games. <br>
+    - Team - represents a single team taking part in a season, with fields to keep track of the team roster, the team schedule against other teams, as well as the team's record in home and away games.

-Controllers <br>
+Controllers

-    - ConferenceController - Controller with CRUD methods for Conference objects. <br>
+    - ConferenceController - Controller with CRUD methods for Conference objects.

-    - GameController - Controller with CRUD methods for Game objects. <br>
+    - GameController - Controller with CRUD methods for Game objects.

-    - GameStatsController - Controller with CRUD methods for GameStats objects. <br>
+    - GameStatsController - Controller with CRUD methods for GameStats objects.

-    - LeagueController - Controller with CRUD methods for League objects. <br>
+    - LeagueController - Controller with CRUD methods for League objects.

-    - PersonController - Controller with CRUD methods for Person objects, containing methods to return individual stats of a player who has played on a team in a season. <br>
+    - PersonController - Controller with CRUD methods for Person objects, containing methods to return individual stats of a player who has played on a team in a season.

-    - SeasonController - Controller with CRUD methods for Season objects, containing methods used to simulate a season and render the results at the end. <br>
+    - SeasonController - Controller with CRUD methods for Season objects, containing methods used to simulate a season and render the results at the end.

-    - TeamController - Controller with CRUD methods for Team objects. <br>
+    - TeamController - Controller with CRUD methods for Team objects.

-Services <br>
+Services

-    - GameService - Service containing the logic methods used in simulating games between teams. <br>
+    - GameService - Service containing the logic methods used in simulating games between teams.

-    - GameStatsService - Service containing methods used to accumulate game stats for individual players. <br>
+    - GameStatsService - Service containing methods used to accumulate game stats for individual players.

-    - SeasonService - Service containing the method used to simulate an entire season for a league. <br>
+    - SeasonService - Service containing the method used to simulate an entire season for a league.

-Taglibs <br>
+Taglibs

-    - GameStatsTagLib - used to help render views of total and average stats of a player by rendering player season stats to a table using the seasonStatsTable template <br>
+    - GameStatsTagLib - used to help render views of total and average stats of a player by rendering player season stats to a table using the seasonStatsTable template.

-Plugins <br>
+Plugins

     - BioProfile - This plugin further defines users, with usernames and passwords used for authentication and roles used for authorization in the application.

 ## Views
-Conference <br>
+Conference

-    - create <br>
+    - create
-    - edit <br>
+    - edit
-    - index <br>
+    - index
-    - show <br>
+    - show

-Game <br>
+Game

-    - create <br>
+    - create
-    - edit <br>
+    - edit
     - index <br>
     - show <br>